-For rules concerning qualified mortgage bonds and qualified veterans' mortgage bonds see section 143(g)(3) and section 103A(i)(4) of the 1954 Code.
+For rules concerning qualified mortgage bonds and qualified veterans' mortgage bonds see section 143(g)(3).

 Penalty in Lieu of Arbitrage Rebate and Termination Penalty

 Penalty in lieu of arbitrage rebate payments must be paid within 90 days of the end of the applicable spending period.